-UPDATE 2-China's foreign ministry says Italy willing to resume some China flights
+UPDATE 3-China says Italy willing to resume some China flights

-(Adds details from Taiwan, statement from Taiwan’s China Airlines, paragraphs 7 and 9)

-SHANGHAI, Feb 7 (Reuters) - China’s foreign ministry said on Friday that Italy was willing to resume some flights between the two countries, after it suspended direct air traffic last month due to worries about the coronavirus outbreak.
+SHANGHAI, Feb 7 (Reuters) - China’s foreign ministry said on Friday that Italy was willing to resume some flights between the two countries, after it suspended direct air traffic last month over worries about the coronavirus outbreak.

-It said that China’s vice foreign minister, Qin Gang, had a meeting on Thursday with Italy’s ambassador to China, Luca Ferrari, during which they discussed the issue.
+China’s vice foreign minister, Qin Gang, had a meeting on Thursday with Italy’s ambassador to China, Luca Ferrari, during which they discussed the issue, the ministry said.

 Qin told Ferrari that Italy’s decision to stop flights without contacting China in advance had caused “great inconvenience” to citizens of both countries, the ministry said in a statement on its website.